vaishnaviphatak/vaishnaviphatak/README.md

 - 🎓 **BTech in Computer Science and Engineering**
 - 💡 **Competitive Programming Enthusiast**
-- 🌍 **Currently diving into MERN stack and building exciting projects**
+- 🌍 **Currently diving into Data Science and building exciting projects**
 - 📫 **How to reach me:**
   <a href="mailto:vaishnaviphatak8@gmail.com">vaishnaviphatak8@gmail.com</a>